niflylab/TACI_CalciumImagingPlugin/README.md

 ### EXTRACT Organization Example E and F
 1) The *All Spots statistics* (old FIJI version) or *export* (new FIJI version) .csv files from TrackMate should be saved in the following format:
-	- *Mean_Intensity#.csv*, where # stands for the number of the z-position where values come from.
+	- *Mean_Intensity#.csv* # stands for the number of the z-position where values come from.
 		- For example, TrackMate *All Spots statistic* or *export* file for z-position 3 should be saved as *Mean_Intensity03.csv*.
-		- This way, the mean intensity values in each z-position can be tracked by replacing the general MEAN_INTENSITY column names with the file name *Mean_Intensity#* in the merged document.
+		- This way, the mean intensity values in each z-position can be tracked by replacing the general *MEAN_INTENSITY* or *MEAN_INTENSITY_CH1* column names with the file name *Mean_Intensity#* in the merged document.

 2) The *Mean_Intensity#.csv* files for each neuron should be saved into a folder labeled *Neuron #*, where # stands for the number of the neuron.
 	- The first neuron in the set is always *Neuron 0*, the second is *Neuron 1*, etc. If running only one neuron, label it *Neuron 0*.
 [Organization Example E](#organization-example-e) and [Organization Example F](#organization-example-f) show an example of folder organization before and after execution respectively.

 3) A *Background_list.csv* file must be present in the same folder as the *Neuron #* folders.
 It is automatically filled in the Plugin.
 See example in  [Background List File](#background-list-file)

-4) The EXTRACT function will combine the *MEAN_INTENSITY* columns of the Mean_Intensity#.csv files in each *Neuron #* folder into one file, subtract the background, calculate the maximum intensity and the change of fluorescence  (∆F/F0) over time for each individual neurons.
+4) The EXTRACT function will combine the *MEAN_INTENSITY*/*MEAN_INTENSITY_CH1* columns of the *Mean_Intensity#.csv* files in each *Neuron #* folder into one file, subtract the background, calculate the maximum intensity and the change of fluorescence  (∆F/F0) over time for each individual neuron.
 Results will be saved to a *results* folder with the name *Neuron #.csv*.
-Plots for each neuron will be saved in *Neuron Plots* under the *results* folder.
+Plots for each neuron will be saved in the *Neuron Plots* folder under the *results* folder.
 	- The *results* folder is created in the directory where the *Neuron #* folders reside.
 		- In [Organization Example E](#organization-example-e), the *results* folder would be created in the *Analysis* folder.
 		- Within the *results* folder, there are the .csv files with the merged mean intensity and the ∆F/F<sub>0</sub> calculation labeled after each neuron.